This topic explains how to link data grids to external image files which reside either in LabKey Server, or somewhere else on the web.

 - On the Dataset Properties page, click View Data.

 - Notice that the filenames in the TissueSlide field are now links.
 Click a link to see the corresponding image file.
+It will open in a new tab or download, depending on your browser.

 If you prefer that the link results in a file download, add the following to the end of the URL in the dataset definition.